-(A) Whenever there is an imminent or actual emergency situation, the emergency coordinator, or his designee when the emergency coordinator is on call, must immediately:
+(A) Whenever there is an imminent or actual emergency situation, the emergency coordinator, or the emergency coordinator's designee when the emergency coordinator is on call, shall immediately:

-(1) Activate internal facility alarms or communication systems, where applicable, to notify all facility personnel; and
+(1) Activate internal facility alarms or communication systems, where applicable, to notify all facility personnel.

-(2) Notify Ohio EPA and appropriate local agencies with designated response roles.
+(2) Notify the Ohio EPA "Emergency Response Unit" at 800/282-9378, and appropriate local authorities with designated response roles.

-(B) Whenever there is a release, fire, or explosion, the emergency coordinator must immediately identify the character, exact source, amount, and areal extent of any released materials.
-He may do this by observation or review of facility records or manifests, and, if necessary, by chemical analysis.
+(B) Whenever there is a release, fire, or explosion, the emergency coordinator shall immediately identify the character, exact source, amount, and areal extent of any released materials.
+The emergency coordinator may do this by observation or review of facility records or manifests, and, if necessary, by chemical analysis.

-(C) In addition to the requirements set forth in paragraphs (A) and (B) of this rule, the emergency coordinator must assess possible hazards to human health or the environment that may result from the release, fire, or explosion.
-This assessment must consider both direct and indirect effects of the release, fire, or explosion (e.g., the effects of any toxic, irritating, or asphyxiating gases that are generated, or the effects of any hazardous surface water run-off from water or chemical agents used to control fire and heat-induced explosions).
+(C) In addition to the requirements in paragraphs (A) and (B) of this rule, the emergency coordinator shall assess possible hazards to human health or the environment that may result from the release, fire, or explosion.
+This assessment shall consider both direct and indirect effects of the release, fire, or explosion (e.g., the effects of any toxic, irritating, or asphyxiating gases that are generated, or the effects of any hazardous surface water run-off from water or chemical agents used to control fire and heat-induced explosions).

-(D) If the emergency coordinator determines that the facility has had a release, fire, or explosion which could threaten human health, or the environment, outside the facility, he must report his findings as follows:
+(D) If the emergency coordinator determines that the facility has had a release, fire, or explosion which could threaten human health or the environment outside the facility :

-(1) If his assessment indicates that evacuation of local areas may be advisable, he must immediately notify appropriate local authorities.
-He must be available to help appropriate officials decide whether local areas should be evacuated; and
+(1) If the emergency coordinator's assessment indicates that evacuation of local areas may be advisable, the emergency coordinator shall immediately notify appropriate local authorities, and shall be available to help appropriate officials decide whether local areas should be evacuated.

-(E) During an emergency, the emergency coordinator must take all reasonable measures necessary to ensure that fires, explosions, and releases do not occur, recur, or spread to other hazardous waste at the facility.
-These measures must include, where applicable, stopping processes and operations, collecting and containing release waste, and removing or isolating containers.
+(E) During an emergency, the emergency coordinator shall take all reasonable measures necessary to ensure that fires, explosions, and releases do not occur, recur, or spread to other hazardous waste at the facility.
+These measures shall include, where applicable, stopping processes and operations, collecting and containing release waste, and removing or isolating containers.

-(H) The emergency coordinator must ensure that, in the affected area(s) of the facility:
+(H) The emergency coordinator shall ensure that in the affected areas of the facility:

-(1) No waste that may be incompatible with the released material is treated, stored, or disposed of until cleanup procedures are completed; and
+(1) No waste that may be incompatible with the released material is treated, stored, or disposed of until cleanup procedures are completed.

 (2) All emergency equipment listed in the contingency plan is cleaned and fit for its intended use before operations are resumed.

-(I) The owner or operator must note in the operating record the time, date, and details of any incident that requires implementing the contingency plan.
-Within fifteen days after the incident, the owner or operator must submit a written report on the incident to the director.
-The report must include:
+(I) The owner or operator shall note in the operating record the time, date, and details of any incident that requires the contingency plan to be implemented.
+Within fifteen days after the incident, the owner or operator shall submit a written report on the incident to the director.
+The report shall include all of the following:

-(6) An assessment of actual or potential hazards to human health or the environment, where this is applicable; and
+(6) An assessment of actual or potential hazards to human health or the environment, where this is applicable.

 (7) Estimated quantity and disposition of recovered material that resulted from the incident.